-If it's Easter, it must be time for egg hunts -- but most kids would rather take a bite out of a yummy cupcake than a dyed hard boiled egg.
-Give your kindergartener just what his sweet tooth craves with a baking activity that leads to a delicious spelling exercise as well.
+If it's Easter, it must be time for egg hunts.
+But we have to admit, most kids would rather take a bite out of a yummy cupcake than a hard-boiled egg.
+Give your kid just what his sweet tooth craves with a baking activity that features a surprising finale.

 What You Do: